search

 You can learn more about tone mapping here: Tone Mapping Methods.

-NOTE: You should adjust these values to the device that the content is going to be displayed on.
+NOTE: You should adjust these values to the device on which the content is going to be displayed.

 Inputs and Outputs